Savoring The Good®

 ingredients with text overlay labeling the food

 • Peaches - freestone, ripe peaches.
-Freestone peaches are the peaches that the pit is easily removed when slicing open the peach.
+Freestone peaches are peaches that the pit is easily removed when sliced open the peach.
 Ask your grocery or farmer's market which ones are freestone.

-• Lemon juice - as always, fresh is best but in this case I used bottled.
-Lemon juice it to help keep the juice from oxidizing and turning dark.
+• Lemon juice - as always, fresh is best but in this case, I used bottled.
+Lemon juice it helps keep the juice from oxidizing and turning dark.

 • Honey Syrup - equal parts honey and water, brought to a boil and then cooled. (optional)